← Back to Resources

 Monetization Architecture That Improves Exit Value

 A sellable newsletter usually has multiple monetization streams that can be operated without custom founder labor.
+The "without custom founder labor" part is the critical test.
+If any revenue stream requires the founder's personal relationships, direct network, or unique judgment to maintain, it is not a transferable asset.

 A practical stack: